Alexandra Park, Harare

-Alexandra Park is an affluent, leafy residential suburb in the north of Harare, Zimbabwe.
-The area was developed for servicemen and their families in the post-war years following World War II.
+Alexandra Park is a residential suburb in the north of Harare, Zimbabwe.
+The area was developed for White former servicemen and their families in the post-war years following the Second World War.

 Notable institutions located in Alexandra Park include the National Botanic Garden (Zimbabwe) and National Herbarium; the National Parks and Wildlife services of Zimbabwe; the Zimbabwe Rugby Union; St George's College (private secondary boys school); Alexandra Park Primary School; Hartmann House (private boys primary school); and the Embassy of Bulgaria.

 History

-The suburb of Alexandra Park was originally set up to address housing shortages after World War II; the government of the time promised servicemen plots of half-acre land once the war was over and Alexandra Park was one of the suburbs in which this land was allocated.
-Many of the street names reflect significant places or people involved in World War II such as Churchill Avenue, Dunkirk Drive, or Normandy Road.
+The suburb of Alexandra Park was originally set up to address housing shortages for the White population in the immediate aftermath of the Second World War; the Government of Southern Rhodesia at the time promised White former servicemen plots of half-acre land once the war was over, and Alexandra Park was one of the suburbs in which this land was allocated.
+Many of the street names reflect significant places or people involved in the Second World War, such as Churchill Avenue, Dunkirk Drive, or Normandy Road.